I Have a Baby with Down Syndrome

 “Welcoming a Newborn with Down Syndrome: The New Parents’ Guide to the First Month" - Download the book here at no cost to parents.

 We also created a list of resources that will support at this time.
-You can view that list here.
+You can view that list here

 Let’s start with the basics.
-Minutes after the doctor gave me my son’s diagnosis, a nurse came in with a “Hospital Packet” that was put together by the local Down syndrome parent group.
+Minutes after the doctor gave me my son’s diagnosis, a nurse came in with a “Hospital Packet” that was put together by the local Down syndrome support group.
 I was not ready to open the packet…I wasn’t ready to feel the reality of what was just said to me…that my son had a permanent, life-long disability.
 Instead, I asked the nurse to bring my son to me.
 I just wanted to hold my Christopher.
 My husband made it back to the hospital in record time, and he was wanting to dive in head-first with educating himself on what Down syndrome was, and how this diagnosis was going to affect our son.

 Where do we go from here?
 We want to make sure you are educated on Down syndrome with updated, accurate information.
 We also want to make sure you have learned about parenting a child with Down syndrome, and all of your questions about raising a child with DS have been answered.
-If you have additional questions or just want to talk, you can contact Stephanie via voice or text at 513-709-1751, or email her here.
+If you have additional questions or just want to talk, you can contact Molly or Stephanie via voice or text at 513-709-1751, or email us here.
 If you still feel like you may not be able to parent, we are here for you.
 We will walk with you as take this journey of possibly placing your child for adoption.
 We will be here with you every step of the way.